FAIMS/burial-mounds-web/README.md

 ### Adding categories

-In the [collections page](#collections-page), record pages are grouped by categories.
+In the [Collections Page](#collections-page), record pages are grouped by categories.

-In the following screenshot, there is 5 categories:
+In the following screenshot, there are 5 categories:

 - `1000-1999`
 - `2000-2999`